dyne/docs/src/tomb/docs/manpage.md

   the _size_ of the new file to be created.
 Units are megabytes (MiB).

 * -g
-  Tell tomb to use a asymmetric GnuPG key encryption instead of a symmetric passphrase to protect a tomb key.
+  Tell tomb to use an asymmetric GnuPG key encryption instead of a symmetric passphrase to protect a tomb key.
 This option can be followed by _-r_ when the command needs to specify recipient(s).